-It doesn’t matter if you’re a beginner just starting your golfing journey or a senior golfer that’s been playing for 40 years, your swing will change when you get older.
+It doesn’t matter if you’re a beginner just starting your golfing journey, or a senior golfer that’s been playing for 40 years, your swing will change as you get older.
 Understanding how to play golf effectively at different stages of life is crucial.

 Therefore, you need to know the best swinging techniques if you’re going to keep swinging your club like a pro.

 If you’re a senior golfer that wants to improve their game, you’ve come to the right place.
 In today’s post, we’re going to show you 5 great golf swing tips for seniors that will help you play to your best.